yulonglim/tp/docs/UserGuide.md

 #### Sorting students : `sort`

-Unorganised student lists are a pain to see.
+Unorganized student lists are a pain to see.
 This command allows to sort the student list according to either their name or grade.

 Format: `sort name||grade`